Puerto Rico governor meets key U.S. House member on crisis

-(Reuters) - U.S. Representative Rob Bishop on Friday met with Puerto Rico Governor Alejandro Garcia Padilla to discuss the island’s financial crisis ahead of legislative rescue plans expected from Congress in the coming weeks as huge debt payments loom.
+SAN JUAN, March 4 (Reuters) - U.S. Representative Rob Bishop on Friday met with Puerto Rico Governor Alejandro Garcia Padilla to discuss the island’s financial crisis ahead of and legislative rescue plans expected from Congress in the coming weeks as huge debt payments loom.

 Puerto Rico is battling $70 billion in debt and a 45 percent poverty rate, and Garcia Padilla has said the U.S. territory would consider a moratorium on debt payments in May and July to avoid a government shutdown.